top of page

 1. Hwy SC24 West from I85 to County Line - Completed the widening of the soft shoulder and the repaving of 4.59 Miles in District 8.

-Hwy SC187 South from Hwy SC24 to SC 29 - Completed the widening of the soft shoulder, and is in the process of repaving 7.74 miles in District 8 & District 11.
+4. Hwy SC187 South from Hwy SC24 to SC 29 - Completed the widening of the soft shoulder, and repaving 7.74 miles in District 8 & District 11.

-Hwy SC187 North from Hwy SC 24 West to Hwy SC76 West - Completed the widening of the soft shoulder and is in the process of repaving 7.13 miles in District 8.
+5. Hwy SC187 North from Hwy SC 24 West to Hwy SC76 West - Completed the widening of the soft shoulder and repaving 7.13 miles in District 8.

-Hwy SC81 South/Murray Avenue - In the process of repaving - 2.87 Miles in District 8.
+7. Hwy SC81 South/Murray Avenue - Completed the repaving of - 2.87 Miles in District 8.

 ROAD IMPROVEMENT NEEDS